yahiakala/routing/docs/api-reference.md

 : Clears the cache of forms and data

 `invalidate(*, path=None, deps=None, exact=False)`
 : Invalidates any cached data and forms based on the path and deps.
+The `exact` argument determines whether to invalidate based on an exact match or a partial match.

 `open_form(form, **form_properties)`
 : When migrating you may be able to replace `anvil.open_form` with `router.open_form`.
 This will only work if you are not using `params`.